Elections in Sikkim

-Elections in Sikkim have been held in the Indian state of Sikkim between 1953 and 1974, before its integration with India, and since 1979 after its integration.
+Elections in Sikkim were held in the Kingdom of Sikkim between 1953 and 1974, and, after its integration with India, since 1979 as the Indian state of Sikkim.
 The total number of seats in the assembly is 32, including one seat reserved for the Sangha.

 Assembly Elections

 General elections

 The general elections took place before Sikkim's integration with India.